Making our community a better place!

-My name is Hakee Mitchell, Founder and President of ACOPP.
-I have served 10 years in prison for defending my sister from her abusive boyfriend, we engaged in a fight.
+Greetings my name is Hakee Mitchell, Founder and President of ACOPP.
+In 1997 I was sentenced to 10 years in prison for defending my sister from her abusive boyfriend, we engaged in a fight.
 During the fist fight he pulled out a box cutter and I was fortunate that I was the one unharmed.
 He however was, an on June 17, 1998 I was convicted of 1st degree assault with an ACA.
 I was sentenced to 10 years in the Department of Corruption.
 At that time I was also a drug dealer and gang member who knows what it is like to grow up on the violent streets of Metropolitan St. Louis, Missouri.
 During my prison sentence I learned that it was not cool being incarcerated and separated from my children, Akeeya and Darion.
 I was devastated that I could not see my children grow up the first half of their childhood.
-So I began to pray diligently for forgiveness and I asked God too reveal too me the purpose that He intended for my life.
+So I began to pray diligently for forgiveness for my past mistakes and I asked God too reveal too me the purpose that He intended for my life.
 That is when I received the vision too establish ACOPP and Second Chance STL.
-Since being released from prison on June 17, 2006, I have put all of my thoughts on serving God and being a good father to my children.
+Since being released from prison on June 17, 2006, I have put all of my thoughts and efforts on serving God and being a good father to my children.
 On July 2, 2008 I founded ACOPP and promised God that I would support as many youth as I can through my ministry and also as many adults that I can through the Second Chance ministry.
-I thank God for blessing ACOPP to grow tremendously within the last 10 years.
+I thank God for blessing ACOPP to grow tremendously within the last 13 years.
 I welcome all United States residents to join me in ministry by supporting, volunteering, and partnering with us.

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.